The Eternalist: Eternal Magic in 2018 (Vintage Edition)

 Because of how compact the storm package can be, the deck will often slot in the Tinker/Blightsteel Colossus interaction into the deck so that it can have a beat-down backup plan to win the game with in case the storm finisher misses.

-storm - Competitive Vintage League 2/5/2018 (5-0)
+Storm - Competitive Vintage League 2/5/2018 (5-0)

 1 Blightsteel Colossus